Kc2693/BYOB/README.md

    * muscle_group:  The name of the muscle group.
 This does not have to be unique.
    * targeted_area: The specific area.
 This is a **unique** key.
 For muscle-groups that will only have one targeted area, it is recommended to put 'Total'.
    * train_with: Other muscle groups that are recommended to be trained with this muscle group.
- * Response will give you back the ID of the newly created group.
+ * If successful, response will give you back the ID of the newly created group.

   Example request body:
   ```